Jan 7, 2025 | Divi Resources

 Via Javascript

-Even before CSS, Javascript can be used to move the elements of your website.
-Buttons can be an excellent type of microinteraction, and sometimes, Javascript can be a better choice than CSS.
+Even before CSS, JavaScript could be used to move the elements of your website.
+Buttons can be an excellent type of microinteraction, and sometimes, JavaScript can be a better choice than CSS.

 Via WordPress Plugins